martineski/aoc_2021/README.md

 # [Advent of Code 2022](https://adventofcode.com/2022)

-Attempt to tackle the excellent advent of code with the Nim programming language.
+Attempt to tackle the excellent advent of code with the [Nim programming language](https://nim-lang.org/).

 Come with absolutely no experience in it, and a background in C, Perl, and others.
+But not Python, so syntax could be a bit of a hassle to start.